thomaskeggin/gen3sis_sandbox/readme.md

 }
 ```

 And that’s it!
-Please have a look at the full file:
+Please have a look at the configuration file itself to
-`./inputs/configuration_file.R` to see the full layout.
+see the full layout: `./inputs/configuration_file.R`.

-> If you have hawk-like coding reading eyes, you might have noticed the
+> If you have hawk-like code-reading eyes, you might have noticed the
 > `browser()` function hashed out at the start of each function.
-> Debugging the config can be a nightmare, but the `browser()` function
+> Debugging the config can be a nightmare, the `browser()` function will
-> is there for us all.
+> help!

 ## 3. Run the simulation

 We finally have our configuration file, landscapes, and distance
-matrices, and are ready run our simulation.
+matrices, and are ready to run our simulation.
 This is done using the
-`run_smulation()` function, which we can just do in the console.
-This
+`gen3sis::run_smulation()` function, which we can run in the console.
-implementation shouldn’t be too heavy - give it a go yourself!
+Our current implementation shouldn’t be too heavy - give it a go
+yourself!

 ``` r
 run_simulation(